Hugh Frostick gives a very interesting illustrated talk about Churchill's Secret Army in North Essex.

 Also available are book readings, with the author's insightful notes.
-These can be illustrated or not.
+These sessions can be illustrated with a slideshow if desired.

 "Churchill's Secret Army in North Essex during WW2", approx 45 mins (+/- 15 mins to suit) plus questions.